pivovarit/parallel-collectors/README.md

         <img src="https://img.shields.io/twitter/follow/pivovarit.svg?style=social&logo=twitter"
             alt="follow on Twitter"></a>

-Parallel Collectors is a toolkit easing parallel collection processing in Java using Stream API.
+Parallel Collectors is a toolkit easing parallel collection processing in Java using Stream API... but without limitations imposed by Parallel Streams.

     list.stream()
       .collect(parallelToList(i -> foo(i), executor, parallelism))
         .orTimeout(1000, MILLISECONDS)
-        .thenAccept(System.out::println)
+        .thenAcceptAsync(System.out::println, otherExecutor)
         .thenRun(() -> System.out.println("Finished!"));

 They are:
 - lightweight (yes, you could achieve the same with Project Reactor, but that's often a way too big hammer for the job)
 - powerful (combined power of `Stream` API and `CompletableFuture`s allows to specify timeouts, compose with other `CompletableFuture`s, or just perform the whole processing asynchronously)
 - configurable (it's possible to provide your own `Executor` and `parallelism`)
-- non-blocking (no need to block the main thread while waiting for the result to arrive)
+- non-blocking (no need to block the calling thread while waiting for the result to arrive)
-- non-invasive (they are just custom implementations of `Collector` interface, no magic)
+- non-invasive (they are just custom implementations of `Collector` interface, no magic inside)
-- versatile (missing an API for your use case? just `parallelToStream` and continue with Stream API)
+- versatile (missing an API for your use case? just `parallelToStream` and process the resulting Stream with the whole generosity of Stream API)

 ## Philosophy